Rate Limiting

 /SkipTraceBatch1 second20 (up to 1000 skips per request)

-Address Verification API Rate Limits
+Address Verification API Per-Second Rate Limits

 Address Verification can be used to validate huge lists of addresses, but you'll need to batch your requests to RealEstateAPI to avoid getting 429 Too Many Requests errors.